 Here’s what we adored the most:

 mother // As mentioned, we grabbed take-out from Mother on night one and it was del.ish.
-I did feel, though, like we were missing out a bit by not having it fresh from the oven — so we stopped back again for a pre-flight brunch (/late lunch) on Sunday.
-Their brunch menu is a bit different as it’s buffet-style, but I can confirm that going to the restaurant is worth it.
-However, if you do need an easy but reliable spot for takeout (because you’re in the same predicament as us, perhaps?), then Mother is the place to go.
+I did feel, though, like we were missing out a bit by not having it fresh from the oven.
+We stopped back again for a pre-flight brunch (/late lunch) on Sunday.
+Their brunch menu is a bit different as it’s buffet-style.
+But, I can confirm that going to the restaurant is worth it.
+If you do need an easy but reliable spot for takeout (because you’re in the same predicament as us, perhaps?), then Mother is the place to go.

 atelier september // If you follow anyone on Instagram who has ever been to Copenhagen, then you’ve seen pictures of Atelier September.
 That’s because if you go here, it’s the law that you have to Instagram it.